Shayanmohajer/Shayanmohajer.github.io/README.md

+## About Me

+I am currently completing my final year as a PhD candidate in the Department of Computer and Electrical Engineering at the University of Waterloo, Canada.
+My research focuses on optimization methods in machine learning, with particular interests in federated learning, diffusion models, and knowledge distillation.
+Prior to pursuing my Ph.D., I earned my graduate degree from the same department at the University of Waterloo.
+I alse receved my Bachelor in Electrical Engineering from Sharif University, Iran.

+My academic journey has equipped me with strong interpersonal skills, and I am enthusiastic about collaborating with others.
+I have a track record of publications in prestigious AI/ML conferences, including ICLR, TMLR and ECCV.
+Additionally, I have gained expertise in programming languages such as Python, and frameworks like PyTorch and Tensorflow.

 ## Recent Peer-Reviewed Papers:
 1. **S.M.
 Hamidi**, X. Deng, R.Tan, L. Ye, and A. H. Salamah, "How to Train the Teacher Model for Effective Knowledge Distillation", **ECCV 2024**.
 2. E-H. Yang, **S.M.
 Hamidi**, L. Ye, R. Tan, B. Yang, "Conditional Mutual Information Constrained Deep Learning: Framework and Preliminary Results", **ISIT 2024**.